oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Example

 The example below shows a message invoked by a client in trust domain A to perform token exchange with the authorization server in trust domain A (https://as.a.example/auth) to receive a JWT authorization grant for an authorization server in trust domain B (https://as.b.example/auth).
+Extra line breaks and indentation in the examples are for display purposes only.
+The JWT signature is for illustration only and is not verifiable.

 ~~~
 POST /auth/token HTTP/1.1